openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/hello_query_device.rst

 This sample demonstrates how to show OpenVINO™ Runtime devices and prints their metrics and default configuration values using :doc:`Query Device API feature <openvino_docs_OV_UG_query_api>`.
+To build the sample, use instructions available at :ref:`Build the Sample Applications <build-samples>` section in "Get Started with Samples" guide.

 How It Works
 ####################